pgautoupgrade/docker-pgautoupgrade/README.md

 version upgrades, which leaves people to figure it out manually (not great): https://github.com/docker-library/postgres/issues/37

+> [!WARNING]
-## WARNING!
-Backup your data!
+> Backup your data!

-This Docker image does an in-place upgrade of the database data, so if something goes wrong you are expected to already have backups you can restore from.
+> This Docker image does an in-place upgrade of the database
+> data, so if something goes wrong you are expected to already
+> have backups you can restore from.

+> [!IMPORTANT]
-Also, remove any healthchecks.
+> Also, remove any healthchecks.
-Due to how we perform the update process, we had to implement our own healthcheck.
+> Due to how we perform the update process, we had to implement our own healthcheck.
-So no extra healthcheck is needed.
+> So no extra healthcheck is needed.

 ## How to use this image